akornatskyy/wheezy.http/doc/testing.rst

             page = SignInPage(client)
             return page.signin(username, password)

-It is up to functional mixin to implement particular use case.
-However it is recommended that its method represent operation particular to given domain, abstracting details like url, form, etc.
+It is up to functional mixin to implement a particular use case.
+However it is recommended that its method represents an operation particular to given domain, abstracting details like url, form, etc.

 Test Case
 ~~~~~~~~~
-While page and functional mixin plays distinct simple role, test case tries
+While page and functional mixin play distinct simple roles, test case tries
 to get as much as possible to accomplish a number of use cases.
 Here is a
 test case::